Multiple Sound Cards (ICE1712/Delta 1010)

 To run multiple cards the word clocks need to be synchronized.
 With two

-Delta 1010 cards this can be done by connecting the word clock output on the
+Delta 1010 cards this can be done by connecting the S/PDIF output on the first

-first breakout box to the word clock input on the second box.
+on the first breakout box can be connected to the word clock input on the

 Then use envy24control